-David D. McBride is director of NASA's Dryden Flight Research Center on Edwards Air Force Base, Calif.
-As such, he oversees all aspects of center management, strategy and operations at NASA Dryden, one of the 10 field centers of the National Aeronautics and Space Administration.
+Jan.
+4, 2010 - present David D. McBride is director of NASA's Armstrong Flight Research Center at Edwards, CA. As such, he oversees all aspects of center management, strategy, and operations at NASA Armstrong, one of the 10 field centers of the National Aeronautics and Space Administration.

 McBride's prior management assignments at NASA Dryden include serving as Associate Director for Programs, overseeing the complete portfolio of Dryden projects supporting Exploration, Science, and Aeronautics.

 He also was program manager for NASA's Flight Research Program at NASA Dryden.
 The Flight Research Program and Flight and Systems Demonstrations Project conducted flight research and discovery that expanded aerospace knowledge and capabilities – activities included the record-breaking flight of the solar-powered Helios aircraft to over 96,000 feet, the Active Aeroelastic Wing flight research project and the revolutionary Intelligent Flight Control System, demonstrating adaptive neural network flight control systems.

 McBride's prior technical assignments include responsibilities as chief engineer for the X-33 Extended Test Range, and lead flight systems engineer for the X-31 and X-29 flight research programs and Dryden's F/A-18 Systems Research Aircraft.